 Olga Starr, M.B.A.

-Olga joined NJCA in 2018, and since then has worked on creating educational resources for multidisciplinary teams as well as for the general public, expanding our social media presence, enhancing our communication capacity through our website, participating in community events, and co-chairing the national SHINE awareness campaign.
-She holds an M.B.A. with a concentration in Organizational Development from the George Washington University.
+Olga joined NJCA in 2018, and currently serves as Director of Communications, focusing on raising awareness and support for Child Advocacy Centers and NJCA, as well as educating communities about child abuse prevention, recognition and reporting.
+She holds an M.B.A. with a concentration in Organizational Development from the George Washington University, as well as a Nonprofit Management certificate from Drexel University and a Nonprofit Marketing and Strategic Communications Certificate from Arizona State University.
 Outside of work, Olga enjoys spending time with her three sons and floppy-eared hound dog, photography, and listening to audiobooks.

 Victoria Rutigliano, B.A.

 Victoria earned a B.A. in Social Work with a minor in Criminal Justice from Rutgers University.
 She has always been inspired to help people and passionate about social justice.
 Prior to joining NJCA, she was an intern at the Monmouth County Child Advocacy Center.
 When not at work, she enjoys spending time with family and friends, hiking and walking on the beach, and reading about holistic health approaches.